-We currently sell and market our products and services directly in the United States through a dedicated sales and marketing support team.
-Internationally, we sell our products through a network of distributors in 11 countries.
+We currently sell and market our products and services in the United States through a 12 person sales and marketing organization including direct sales professionals and a dedicated marketing support organization.
+Internationally, we sell our products through a network of distributors in 16 countries.
 We operate a subsidiary in Denmark that provides support for our European customers and to distributors in other parts of the world.
-We anticipate expanding our commercial organization in conjunction with the anticipated FDA clearance to commercialize our Acuitas AMR Gene Panel u5.47 and Acuitas Lighthouse Software products.
-During 2018 our strategy to build demand for our products following receipt of such regulatory clearance includes completing clinical verification studies, sales of the AMR Gene Panel for Research Use Only, and in conjunction with such FDA clearance entering into channel partner co-marketing and distribution agreements.
+We are involved in pilot programs in approximately 10 countries to demonstrate the clinical and cost effectiveness of our FISH products.
+We are working to expand our market reach by entering into strategic co-marketing relationships with larger diagnostic and pharmaceutical companies and by expanding our network of distributors globally.